 Walk: The Wrekin, Shropshire

-Marvel at the views from this ancient hilltop fortress, which crowns some of the world’s oldest rocks in Shropshire with this hilltop walk
+Stride out on a spectacular hilltop walk and marvel at the bucolic views from an ancient fortress, which crowns some of the world’s oldest rocks in Shropshire

-Capping the summit of one of Shropshire’s iconic hills is a 20-acre Iron Age hillfort, once home to the Cornovii tribe.
+Capping the summit of one of Shropshire’s most iconic hills is a 20-acre Iron Age hill fort, once home to the Cornovii tribe.
 This ancient stronghold, built around 400BC, crowns the summit of The Wrekin.

 This is one of the best hill walks in Shropshire, but there are plenty more.
 Step out on an eight-mile walk along the charming Long Mynd near Church Stretton, or make your way to the summit of Caer Caradoc and its ancient hill fort – thought to date from either the Iron Age or Late Bronze Age.